Vegan Coconut Curry Ramen

 - black pepper to taste

-- 2 tbsp peanut butter optional, but delicious!
+- 2 tablespoons peanut butter optional, but delicious!

-- ¼ tsp red pepper flakes plus more for serving
+- ¼ teaspoon red pepper flakes plus more for serving

 Instructions